 6.1.
-What is the Trustees' policy on the realisation of investments?
+What is the Trustee's policy on the realisation of investments?

-The Trustees will ensure that they hold sufficient cash to meet the likely benefit outgoings.
-The Trustees hold a buy-in contract, which pays the Closed Fund's benefit cash flows.
-It is therefore expected that there will be no need to disrupt the investment policy of the Reserve Assets in order to pay benefits, except where Trustees may grant increases to benefits following the results of triennial valuations.
+The Trustee will ensure that they hold sufficient cash to meet the likely benefit outgoings.
+The Trustee holds a buy-in contract, which pays the Closed Fund's benefit cash flows.
+It is therefore expected that there will be no need to disrupt the investment policy of the Reserve Assets in order to pay benefits, except where Trustee may grant increases to benefits following the results of triennial valuations.

-The Trustees assess the likely outgoings from the Reserve Assets (e.g. to meet expenses) on a regular basis and ensure that sufficient cash reserves are available to meet the outgoings.
+The Trustee assesses the likely outgoings from the Reserve Assets (e.g. to meet expenses) on a regular basis and ensure that sufficient cash reserves are available to meet the outgoings.
 It is expected that expenses will be able to be met from the Reserve Assets in such a way that is consistent with the Benchmark Allocation of the Closed Fund.

-The Trustees have delegated responsibility for the realisation of investments to the investment manager, within certain guidelines and restrictions.
+The Trustee has delegated responsibility for the realisation of investments to the investment manager, within certain guidelines and restrictions.

 6.2.
-What is the Trustees' policy on financially material and non-financial matters?
+What is the Trustee's policy on financially material and non-financial matters?

-The Trustees have considered how environmental, social, governance ("ESG") and ethical factors should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Closed Fund and its members.
+The Trustee has considered how environmental, social, governance ("ESG") and ethical factors should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Closed Fund and its members.

-The Trustees expect the investment manager to take account of financially material considerations (including climate change and other ESG considerations).
-The Trustees seek to appoint a manager that has appropriate skills and processes to do this, and from time to time review how the manager is taking account of these issues in practice.
+The Trustee expects the investment manager to take account of financially material considerations (including climate change and other ESG considerations).
+The Trustee seeks to appoint a manager that has appropriate skills and processes to do this, and from time-to-time review how the manager is taking account of these issues in practice.

-The Trustees have limited influence over the manager's investment practices where assets are held in pooled funds but expect the investment manager to take account of financially material considerations (including climate change and other ESG considerations) as the manager considers appropriate.

-The Trustees do not generally take into account any non-financial matters (i.e. matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.
+The Trustee encourages its managers to improve their ESG practices, although acknowledge that it has limited influence over managers' investment practices where assets are held in pooled funds and that the parameters of some pooled funds may limit the scope for significant incorporation of ESG factors.
+The Trustee has chosen to invest the Closed Fund equity allocation in a passively managed fund that tracks an index with reduced exposure to climate-related risks.
+The Trustee does not generally take into account any non-financial matters (i.e. matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.

 6.3.
-What is the Trustees' policy on the exercise of investment rights?
+What is the Trustee's policy on the exercise of investment rights and Stewardship?

+The Trustee recognises its responsibilities as owners of capital, and believe that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attached to investments, protect and enhance the long-term value of investments.
+The Trustee has an effective system of governance in relation to stewardship.
+This includes monitoring the voting and engagement activities that the Closed Fund's investment managers undertake on the Trustee's behalf, engaging with them regarding expectations in relation to stewardship and encouraging improvements in their stewardship practices.
+The Trustee will review this approach periodically, and at least triennially.

+Exercise of investment rights

-The Trustees recognise their responsibilities as owners of capital, and believe that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attached to investments, protect and enhance the long-term value of investments.
-The Trustees have delegated to the investment manager the exercise of rights attached to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.
+The Trustee has delegated to the investment manager the exercise of rights attached to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.
+In addition, the Trustee has adopted the AMNT Red Lines as the Closed Fund's voting policy and will expect the investment manager to vote in line with this policy where appropriate or explain why if they have not.